(Not recommended) Create draggable freehand region

 Interactively move the freehand region by clicking and dragging.
 Use the

-block the MATLAB® command line.
-Double-click on the freehand region to resume execution
+function to block the MATLAB® command line.
+Double-click on the freehand region to resume

 position = wait(h);